-The Compensation Committee further believes that a portion of each executive's compensation should be linked to the Company's short-term and long-term performance.
+The Compensation Committee further believes that a portion of each executive's compensation should be linked to the Company's short-term and longterm performance.
 In that regard, the Company's Short Term Incentive Plan links the annual payment of cash bonuses to the achievement of targeted return on net assets goals.
 The Long Term Incentive Plan links the long-term payment of bonuses to the achievement of targeted earnings per share and free cash flow goals.
 The Long Term Incentive Plan aligns stockholder value with compensation by providing for a portion of the payouts in restricted shares, as well as cash.
 The Long Term Incentive Plan is also intended to facilitate compliance with the Company's stock ownership guidelines.
-See "Elements of Compensation - Long Term Incentive Plan" and "- Stock Ownership Guidelines" below.
+See "Elements of Compensation - Long Term Incentive Plan" and " - Stock Ownership Guidelines" below.

-In light of the current global economic conditions, the Company's management, led by Mr. Gasser, implemented certain cost-cutting measures in November 2008 in an effort to remain ahead of these economic conditions.
-For calendar year 2009, the Company has suspended salary increases, where legally permissible, for all employees, including the Named Executive Officers, but excluding certain production employees and employees in countries with high rates of inflation.
-In addition, the Company has suspended matching contributions in the Company's 401(k) plan in the United States.
-Furthermore, in determining the targets for the Short Term Incentive Plan for fiscal year 2009 and the three-year performance period commencing November 1, 2008 under the Long Term Incentive Plan, the Special Subcommittee used its discretion to adjust performance goals in light of the global economic situation.
-These changes will primarily be reflected in the Company's 2010 Proxy Statement.
+As a result of the global economic downturn that began in October 2008 and has continued through 2009, the Company's management, led by Mr. Gasser, implemented certain cost-cutting measures in November 2008 in an effort to remain ahead of these economic conditions.
+For calendar year 2009, the Company suspended salary increases, where legally permissible, for all employees, including the Named Executive Officers, but excluding certain production employees and employees in countries with high rates of inflation.
+In addition, the Company suspended matching contributions in the Company's 401(k) plan in the United States except as required by collective bargaining agreements.
+For calendar year 2010, the Company has reinstituted standard salary increases and company-matching of employee contributions, on a modified basis from the previous practice, to the Company's 401(k) plan.